Key Points

 A sick pup can be scary, especially for new pet parents.
 So, what do you do when you notice symptoms such as a loss of appetite, lethargy, vomiting, or diarrhea?
 There are a range of common puppy diseases, some of which require treatment from your veterinarian.

 To prepare yourself, here are nine of the most common puppy illnesses.
 We’ll also cover their symptoms and the likely treatment options your pup will need to get back to their rambunctious self.
-Finally, don’t forget to read up on the puppy vaccination schedule.
+Finally, don’t forget to read up on the puppy vaccination schedule!
+You can spare your puppy from a lot of common germs by getting them vaccinated.

 1. Parvovirus (Parvo)